About Charles B. Simone

-Simone worked previously at the University of Pennsylvania’s Abramson Cancer Center, another high-volume center.
+Before the University of Maryland, Simone worked at the University of Pennsylvania’s Abramson Cancer Center, another high-volume center.

 He earned his medical degree from the University of Pennsylvania and did his resident training in radiation oncology at the National Cancer Institute, where he also completed an internship in internal medicine.

-Simone uses photon and proton radiation therapy in treating patients at Greenebaum with various thoracic malignancies, including lung cancer, thymic malignancies and pleural mesothelioma.
+Simone used photon and proton radiation therapy in treating patients with various thoracic malignancies at Greenebaum and Abramson.

-He has published more than 150 peer-reviewed scientific articles, many of which detail the benefits of proton therapy and its place in a multimodality treatment regimen.
+He has published almost 300 peer-reviewed scientific articles, many of which detail the benefits of proton therapy and its place in a multimodality treatment regimen.

 Much of his research is funded by the National Science Foundation, the National Institutes of Health and the Department of Defense.

-He also is a member of the National Cancer Institute Thoracic Malignancies Steering Committee for malignant pleural mesothelioma.
+He also is a member of the National Cancer Institute’s Thoracic Malignancy Steering Committee.

 Disclaimer: Dr. Charles B. Simone has no professional affiliation with Asbestos.com.